PabloPena/trackerweb/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-### Environment support
+### Environment configuration

 Currenty only one configuration is enabled: demo.
-This configuration replace the default environment file with the environment.[cfg] file, both stored in environments folder.
+This configuration replace the default environment file with the environment.[cfg] file, both stored in /environments folder.
-For deploying the webapp make sure to configure correctly the config associeated file (api base url, api path, etc.)
+For deploying the webapp make sure to configure correctly the config associated file (api base url, api path, etc.)

 ### Docker

-At the root of the project is the `.dockerfile` describing the Docker image.
+The description file `.dockerfile` is stored in /docker folder.
+It describes the Docker image.
 This image uses an _nginx_ server for static content delivery.
-This server's configuration is located at `./nginx.conf`.
+This server's configuration is located at the same folder named as `./nginx.conf`.

 **Build Image:**
-Ensure to construct the Angular App with: ng build --configuration=[cfg] `$ docker build -t [tag_name] .`
+Ensure to construct the Angular App with ng build --configuration=[cfg] `$ docker build -t [tag_name] .`

 For example, a build for a *demo* environment would be: